 We also suggest that you keep an eye on responsible news sources, such as the BBC, to stay up-to-date on developments with the outbreak.

-DAMHA’s office is now closed and our staff are all working from home.
-Our service to residents is being provided within the boundaries in place for observing social distancing and self-isolation advice from the Government.
+Our staff are currently working from home alongside limited office access.
+Our service to residents continues to be provided within the boundaries in place for observing social distancing and self-isolation advice from the Government.

 Government guidelines state that anyone who has coronavirus symptoms must self isolate.
 We would only access your home during this time if there was likely to be a serious health & safety breach.
 Each case would be looked at independently.